gracco/sysadmin-interview-questions/README.md

   - SNMP stands for simple network monitoring protocol, it's a protocol to monitor devices, works in the application layer, has 3 versions now, they are not compatible between each other, and V3 introduced encryption.
 Messages are transported via UDP.

 * What is a runlevel and how to get the current runlevel?
-  - Runlevel it's a preset operational system state, to get the current runlevel uses the command runlevel, or `who -r`
+  - Runlevel it's a preset operational system state, so based in this level, the SO starts the corresponding services, or scripts.
+To get the current runlevel uses the command runlevel, or `who -r`

 * What is SSH port forwarding?
   - SSH Port forwarding it's a way to create a tunnel between your machine in a destination using ssh.

 * What is the difference between local and remote port forwarding?
-  - Local port forwading creates a tunnel between a local server and a local client, a remote port uses a local server but with internet ip address to connect a internal service that doesn't have access in the internet.
+  - Local port forwarding creates a tunnel between a local server and a local client, a remote port uses a local server but with internet IP address to connect a internal service that doesn't have access in the internet.

 * What are the steps to add a user to a system without using useradd/adduser?
   - Edit `/etc/passwd` with the new username, configure the home, and shell
   - Edit `/etc/groups` add this new username to some groups
   - Create the user home folder and set the right permissions
-  - Reset the user password with passwd username
+  - Reset the user password with `passwd username`

 * What is MAJOR and MINOR numbers of special files?
   - The MAJOR number will set to the kernel with kind of device it is, and MINOR number will set a special characteristics of the device, example if a machine have 2 disks, the MAJOR number will be the same for both, but the MINOR doesn't.